wombleton/gitlaw-nz/acts/C/Credit (Repossession) Act 1997.md

 ##### 19 Offence to obstruct taking possession of consumer goods

-*   Every person commits an offence against this Act, and is liable on summary conviction to a fine not exceeding $10,000 who wilfully and forcibly obstructs a creditor or a creditor's agent who is lawfully exercising any power to take possession of consumer goods.
+*   Every person commits an offence against this Act, and is liable on conviction to a fine not exceeding $10,000 who wilfully and forcibly obstructs a creditor or a creditor's agent who is lawfully exercising any power to take possession of consumer goods.

     Compare: 1971 No 147 s 26(6)

     Section 19 heading: amended, on 1 May 2002, by [section 11][85] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).

+    Section 19: amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 19: amended, on 1 May 2002, by [section 11][85] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).

 ## Part 3A
 Rules that apply in relation to taking possession of accessions

-*   Part 3A: inserted, on 1 May 2002, by [section 5][91] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).
+*   Part 3A: inserted, on 1 May 2002, by [section 5][92] of the Credit (Repossession) Amendment Act 1999 (1999 No 127).

 ##### 19A Interpretation